-If I am baking chicken for dinner, I may throw in a few extra breasts and turn that into chicken salad for lunch the next day.
+For example, if I am baking chicken for dinner, I may throw in a few extra tenders or breasts and turn that into chicken salad for lunch the next day.

-Or if I have leftover chicken from a prior meal, I will turn it into chicken salad for my husband’s lunches.
+Or, if I have leftover chicken from a previous meal, I will make chicken salad for my husband’s lunches.

-Because I make small batches, my family doesn’t get tired of it because they aren’t eating chicken salad for days.
+Because I make small batches, my family doesn’t get tired of it because they aren’t eating chicken salad for days on end.